Forceh91/amongus-stats-tracker/README.md

 - Crewmate Stats
 - Impostor Stats

+![image1](images/preview1.png)

+![image2](images/preview2.png)

-## Roadmap
+# Roadmap

 There are still features to add to Among Us Stats Tracker, such as:

-- Automatic updates whilst app is open
 - Customizable settings for update frequency, etc.

-![image1](images/preview1.png)

-![image2](images/preview2.png)

 # Clients